giantswarm/docs/src/content/getting-started/installation-name/index.md

 To select a name for your new installation, please

-1. Browse the available names in the `.txt` files within the [installation-names](https://github.com/giantswarm/installation-names) repository and decide for a name.
+1. Browse the available names in the `.txt` files within the [installation-names](https://github.com/giantswarm/installation-names) repository and decide on a name.
 Feel free to pick the one you like best, for whatever reason.
 2. Fork the repository.
 3. In your fork, remove the name you decided for.
 4. Provide a pull request to our source repository.
 Please inform your Giant Swarm account engineer (AE) or site reliability engineer (SRE) about the pull request.